-Agostino Tassi, "malvagio uomo, ma pittore eccellente," a bad man, but a good painter, was one of the most extraordinary geniuses of his age.
-Having, for some of his many extravagances, been condemned to the gallies, he amused himself by sketching the scenes and groupings which his new situation presented to him, and which he afterwards reproduced with admirable effect in the frescoes with which he covered several of the palaces of Rome and Genoa.
+\ Agostino Tassi, "malvagio uomo, ma pittore eccellente," "a bad man, but a good painter," was one of the most extraordinary geniuses of his age.
+Having, for some of his many extravagances, been condemned to the galleys, he amused himself by sketching the scenes and groupings which his new situation presented to him, and which he afterwards reproduced with admirable effect in the freecoes with which he covered several of the palaces of Rome and Genoa.
 His house was filled with young artists, who assisted him, and whom he paid by his instructions, and by keeping a good table for them.
-Claude was hired simply "per le domestiche facende et per macignargli i colori"-for domestic services and to grind colours.
-Tassi endeavoured to give him some instructions in painting, and failed in the first instance; but he lived to see this scrub become the first painter of the age.

-It was in the studio of his new master that Claude first felt those aspirations to a new and higher calling, which, had they been devoted to another cause, were sufficiently miraculous to have been deemed the mysterious operation of grace working upon imbecility, independently of its own volition, and beyond the sphere of its own energies.
+Claude was hired simply "per le domestiche facende et per macignargli It was in the studio of his new master that Claude first felt those aspirations to a new and higher calling, which, had they been devoted to another cause, were sufficiently miraculous to have been deemed the mysterious operation of grace working upon imbecility independently of its own volition, and beyond the sphere of its own energies.

-From the stupor of unidea'd dulness, from

-the lowliness of homely avocation, from an obscurity the most apparently impervious to any ray of prosperity, suddenly started forth one of the most successful candidates for immortality, which the art of painting ever produced.
+From the stupor of unidea'd dulness, from the lowliness of homely avocation, from an obscurity the most apparently impervious to any ray of prosperity, suddenly started forth one of the most successful candidates for immortality, which the art of painting ever produced.
 He who had not sufficient comprehension to make a tart or to spell a homily, was now involved in the study of pure abstractions, calculating refractions of light, and measuring aerial perspectives by luminous or ideal lines.